andrew/ultimate-awesome/README.md

 - [awesome-cloud-native](https://github.com/brandonhimpfen/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
 - [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.
 - [awesome-edge-computing](https://github.com/brandonhimpfen/awesome-edge-computing) - A curated list of awesome resources, tools, frameworks, platforms, and research papers for Edge Computing.
+- [awesome-flask](https://github.com/brandonhimpfen/awesome-flask) - A curated list of extensions, tools, frameworks, boilerplates, and learning resources for building web applications and APIs with Flask.
 - [awesome-g7](https://github.com/brandonhimpfen/awesome-g7) - A curated list of resources, reports, data, and policy tools related to the Group of Seven (G7).
 - [awesome-geoengineering](https://github.com/brandonhimpfen/awesome-geoengineering) - A curated list of projects, research, organizations, tools, and resources related to geoengineering.
 - [awesome-global-development](https://github.com/brandonhimpfen/awesome-global-development) - A curated list of high-quality resources, organizations, data platforms, and tools related to international development, humanitarian work, poverty alleviation, and global equity.